atilantera/JAAL/doc/jaal-schema-documentation.md

   JAAL recording instead of retrieving the exercise submission time from the learning management system storing JAAL recordings.

+## definitions.json

+Other initial data than the initial data structures.

+Properties:

+- styles: Array of style definitions.
+Here are the actual styles defined, and it is preferred that the recording otherwise refers to the IDs of these styles.

+- score: Grading data of the exercise.
+  - modelSteps: Number of steps in the model answer.
+  - studentSteps: This is the same than length of the array jaal.animation.
+  - correctSteps: Number of student's consecutive correct steps from the beginning, counted by automatic grader of the exercise.
+  - undoCount: Number of Undo actions.

+  The computational model regarding these steps is the following:
+  - modelSteps are decided by the exercise.
+  - correctSteps are decided by the exercise.
+They are counted after the student has clicked the Grade button.
+  - studentSteps increase every time the student does something, and it is handled by the JAAL recorder.
+  - UndoCount increases every time the student clicks the Undo button.
+    It is handled by the JAAL recorder.

 ## edge.json

 A graph edge in a JAAL recording.